harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 ::checkbox
 Learn about modules: CJS and ESM
 #tip
-Nuxt 3 requires EmcaScript modules, so you'll need to convert your CommonJS modules.
+Nuxt 3 requires ECMAScript modules, so you'll need to convert your CommonJS modules.
 See the Nuxt [ES modules](https://nuxt.com/docs/guide/concepts/esm) page.

 Many of the issues you'll come across are due to using dependencies which are CJS.
 So understanding the difference between them can be critical.